Security Council renews UN mission in Afghanistan by another 6 months | DW | 17.09.2021

 The mission was extended for another six months and was unanimously approved.
 The resolution stressed the importance of an inclusive government.

-United Nations Security Council members voted in unison to renew the political mission in Afghanistan.
+United Nations Security Council members voted in unison to renew the political mission in Afghanistan on Friday.

 The United Nations Assistance Mission in Afghanistan (UNAMA) will continue for another 6 months.
 The mission mandate will deal with humanitarian efforts and development among other issues, and would not involve peacekeeping.